zpoint/CPython-Internals/Interpreter/exception/exception.md

 ![error_layout2](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/exception/error_layout2.png)

-what's following the defination of the basic exception types above are the defination of derived exception types according to exception hierarchy, beacuase there're dozens of derived exceprions need to be defined, some **marco** are used for shorten the codes
+what's following the definition of the basic exception types above are the definition of derived exception types according to exception hierarchy, because there're dozens of derived exceptions need to be defined, some **marco** are used for shortening the codes

     #define SimpleExtendsException(EXCBASE, EXCNAME, EXCDOC) \
     static PyTypeObject _PyExc_ ## EXCNAME = { \